qingfengxia/FenicsSolver/Readme.md

 ## To cite this code

-My journal papers using this code will be published soon
+My journal papers using this code
+1. [Quasi-static modelling for high speed metal cutting](), paper submitted, source code has been uploaded to <https://github.com/qingfengxia/quasi_static_metal_cutting>
+2. [Quasi-static thermal modelling of multi-scale sliding contact for unlubricated brush seal materials](http://proceedings.asmedigitalcollection.asme.org/proceeding.aspx?articleid=2701103), now accepted to "ASME Journal of Gas Turbine and Power"

 ## Acknowledgement